 Exposure limits for connected counterparties have been set as listed below.
 Exposures (both on and off-balance sheet) to all connected counterparties listed below, when taken together, may not exceed 25% of (consolidated) capital base.
+Where such limit has been exceeded with the prior approval of the CBB (see Paragraph CM-5.5.7A), the excess amount must be deducted from the conventional bank licensee's capital base.

+Individual Aggregate

-Connected Counterparties Individual Limit Aggregate Limit
+Connected Counterparties Limit Limit

 Shareholders with 'significant ownership (i.e.

 10% and above)' 0% 0%

 Directors 10% 25%

 Associated Companies /Unconsolidated 15%

 subsidiaries

 Total (including management and others) 25%